 5) Securities with history of increasing dividends.

-My long-term investment goal is to live off its dividend income without touching my capital.
+My long-term investment goal is to live off its dividend income without harvesting my capital.
 Therefore, I partnered companies with history of increasing its dividends for at least five years or longer.
-Taking inflation into consideration (which is 2% on average) I choose companies with dividend yield of 4% and above.

 ROE is net income divided by shareholders equity.
 It is expressed in percentage.
 It is a measure of how management effectively uses company’s assets to create profits.
 An ideal ROE is equal or better than its peer group.
-Ideally ROE of > 7-8%.
+Ideally, I am partnering companies with ROE of 7% or greater.

 7) Stable Payout Ratio.